What is Tocophobia?

 Guided imagery: Creating a safe space in your mind gives you a place to escape when panic strikes.
 Get comfortable and use your relaxation breathing to get started.
 As you close your eyes visualise a calming place (it might be somewhere tropical or a beautiful forest).

 Fill your happy place with details as you breathe, and consider introducing a supportive figure in your life (a spouse or close family member).
-Visualisation takes some practise and requires a quiet environment, but even five minutes per day can help you create a safe space to revisit when the anxiety becomes overwhelming.
+Visualisation takes some practice and requires a quiet environment, but even five minutes per day can help you create a safe space to revisit when the anxiety becomes overwhelming.

 Seek help: If classes, relaxation techniques and social support do little to curb your anxiety and panic, seek help.
 Ask your doctor or make an appointment with a therapist trained in cognitive behavioural therapy who also sees pregnant women.
 Strategies such as cognitive restructuring (testing the origins of your emotions for validation and replacing intrusive thoughts with positive ones) and exposures can help treat specific phobias, but you will need to seek treatment from a professional.